 White Kookaburra cricket balls conforming to the specifications laid down by the ECB, shall be used, and spare used balls for changing during a match shall also be of the same brand and specification.
-Spare balls shall be of 2021 manufacture.
+Spare balls shall be of 2025 manufacture.
 All spare balls shall pass both ring tests of the ball gauge.
-Except as provided for in Law 4.5 and 41.2, the fielding Captain, or his/her nominee, may select the ball with which he/she wishes to bowl which shall be from the whole of the supply of new balls provided by the Ground Authority.
-Such selection must take place in the presence of the Umpires, and the ball shall not be marked in any way.
+Except as provided for in Laws 4.5 and 41.2, the fielding captain, or their nominee, may select the ball with which they wish to bowl which shall be from the whole of the supply of new balls provided by the Ground Authority.
+Such selection must take place in the presence of the umpires, and the ball shall not be marked in any way.

 - 4.2 Law 4.3 (New ball) shall not apply.
-One new ball shall be used for each innings. - 4.3 Law 4.5 (Ball lost or becoming unfit for play) shall apply with the addition that: - 4.3.1 The Umpires may deem a ball that has become wet and soggy or unusually soft to be unfit for play.
-The Umpires alone will select the replacement ball from the supply of approved replacements and shall inform the batters at the wicket and the fielding captain.

-Either bowler or batter may raise the matter with the Umpires and the Umpires' decision as to a replacement or otherwise shall be final.

-4.3.2 The Umpires may use a ball gauge to assist them in their decision as to whether a used ball should be changed because it is out of shape.
+One new ball shall be used for each innings. - 4.3 Law 4.5 (Ball lost or becoming unfit for play) shall apply with the addition that: - 4.3.1 The umpires may deem a ball that has become wet and soggy or unusually soft to be unfit for play.
+The umpires alone will select the replacement ball from the supply of approved replacements and shall inform the batters at the wicket and the fielding captain. - 4.3.2 Either bowler or batter may raise the matter with the umpires and the umpires' decision as to a replacement or otherwise shall be final. - 4.3.3 The umpires may use a ball gauge to assist them in their decision as to whether a used ball should be changed because it is out of shape.
 They shall only do so should the ball visually appear to be out of shape.
-Additionally, the fielding Captain only may request that the Umpires check the shape of the ball a maximum of one occasion for each ball.
+Additionally, the fielding captain only may request that the umpires check the shape of the ball a maximum of one occasion for each ball.
 If the ball does not pass both ring tests of the ball gauge, it shall be changed.